dotnet/AspNetCore.Docs/aspnet/mvc/overview.rst

 Kinds of Models
 ^^^^^^^^^^^^^^^

 In simple applications, there may be just one kind of model class that is used by persistence, presentation, and any business logic.
 However, frequently this kind of one-size-fits-all approach doesn't scale to complex applications.
+In that case, it may make sense to have different model types (classes) with different responsibilities.

 Domain Model
 ############